HoussemDellai/aks-course/230_ingress_apim/README.md

 In this lab, you will learn how to expose an AKS application using API Management.
 You will go through the following steps:

 1. Deploy an AKS cluster
-2. Deploy an internal Nginx Ingress Controller to the AKS cluster
+2. Enable AKS App Routing addon to create a managed Nginx Ingress Controller
 3. Deploy an application to the cluster
+4. Expose the application using the Ingress Controller and internal Load Balancer
-4. Deploy an API Management instance
+5. Deploy an API Management instance
-5. Expose the application using API Management
+6. Expose the application using API Management

 ### Deploying the resources